Kenzō Shirai: 2019

-2020/2021

-Injuries and retirement
+2020–2021

-On December 10–13, 2020, then postgraduate at Nittaidai, Shirai competed again at the 2020 All-Japan Championships in Takasaki (2 years), and not well as in past years, placing individually only 18th on AA (167.196), and 4th on FX (15.166).
-Japan's national AG federation repurposed it into the extra local event in OG qualifying.
-This helped coaches finalise most in-form roster closest to start of COVID-delayed 2020 Summer Olympics in Tokyo that got postponed to next summer with a 6-man squad—4 for TAA with team bronze win at the 2018 World Championships as Shirai contributed on FX, VT and HB to team's total, plus 2 more for individual events.
+On December 10–13, 2020, then postgraduate at Nittaidai, Shirai competed again at the 2020 All-Japan Championships, placing 18th in the all-around (167.196), and fourth on floor exercise (15.166).

 Due to public health issues of the COVID-19 pandemic, the 2020 Summer Olympics in Tokyo were delayed by one year until July 23–August 8, 2021.
-Our epidemic made many qualifiers to OG put off/cancel their events too.
-In 2020, Shirai reluctantly began to consider retirement because of persistent injuries, but returned early 2021 to compete at the 2021 All-Japan Championships, still trying to make it to the local OG.
-After not qualifying, he announced the immediate retirement from AG on June 16, 2021, also missing him the 2021 World Championships in home replacement city Kitakyushu.
-Shirai left behind legacy of 13 major medals, and 6 eponyms.
+In 2020, Shirai reluctantly began to consider retirement because of persistent injuries, but returned in early 2021 to compete at the 2021 All-Japan Championships, still trying to make it to the local Olympic Games.
+After not qualifying, he announced his immediate retirement from AG on June 16, 2021, also missing him the 2021 World Championships in the Japanese city of Kitakyushu.